gitshowcase/gitshowcase/README.md

-# Git Showcase
+# GitShowcase

-Awesome Portfolio from your GitHub
+Get noticed with a rockstar Portfolio

 ### System Requirements